410.886.2215 – firstname.lastname@example.org

 You will be taken back through the storied history of the Chesapeake Bay lighthouses aboard MV Sharps Island.
-Four different Chesapeake Lights trips accomodate any schedule and all levels of interest.
-Each includes a narrated recounting of The Bay’s history as well as informed local insights about its fragil and beautiful ecosystem
+Four different Chesapeake Lights trips accommodate any schedule and all levels of interest.
+Each includes a narrated recounting of The Bay’s history as well as informed local insights about its fragile and beautiful ecosystem.

 Begin your weekend with a 2 hour on the water trip to visit Bloody Point Lighthouse and Thomas Point Lighthouse.
 We catch the sun set as we return to Tilghman Island.
 This trip runs every Friday evening beginning April 30 through October 1.
 Departure times vary with Sunset times so check the trip schedule for exact departure times.
 Departure is from Tilghman Island, Bay Hundred Restaurant.

 $55 pp + tax and gratuity.
 Children 12 and under half price.

 (BYO wine down on the Chesapeake)

 PASSAGE TO “5”

 Visit 5 historic famous Chesapeake Bay Lighthouses.
 Sharps Island, Bloody Point, Thomas Point, Sandy Point, and Baltimore Light can be seen in detail ONLY by boat.
 We provide close up photo ops and a comprehensive narrative history of every light.
 This trip also passes under the Bay Bridge, an interesting experience in itself.
 Departs from Tilghman Island at the Bay Hundred Restaurant.

 $80pp + tax and gratuity.
 Children 12 and under half price.